Items NOT accepted at the El Cerrito Recycling Center

 - Appliances - plastic rich, non-electronics like coffee makers, vacuums etc.

-- Automotive fluids like coolant, gasoline etc - accepted Tuesdays Only
+- Automotive fluids like coolant, gasoline etc - residency restrictions apply, accepted Tuesdays Only

 - Building materials